-The Latvian indie trio Carnival Youth is one of the most successful new generation bands not only from Latvia, but also from the Baltic region, as endorsed by The European Border Breakers award at Eurosonic 2016.
+The Latvian indie trio Carnival Youth is one of the most successful new generation bands from the Baltic region, as proved by The European Border Breakers award they received at Eurosonic 2016.

-Since the formation of the band in 2012, Carnival Youth have released four records – “Never Have Enough” EP, “No Clouds Allowed”, "Propeller" and "Vienā vilcienā" (album with songs in Latvian).
-These records have granted them a growing fan base all over Europe and critical acclaim.
+Since the formation of the band in 2012, Carnival Youth have released five records – “Never Have Enough” EP, “No Clouds Allowed”, "Propeller", "Vienā vilcienā" (with songs in Latvian) and the latest one - titled “Good Luck” - which came out on the 16th August, 2019.
+These records and their dynamic live performances have granted Carnival Youth a growing fan base all over Europe and critical acclaim.

-Carnival Youth have played at “NME Club Night” at KOKO in London, many festivals and showcases, such as Mondo.NYC (USA), The Great Escape (UK), Sziget (Hungary), Positivus (Latvia), Open’er Festival (Poland), Reeperbahn (Germany), Eurosonic (The Netherlands) and others.
+Carnival Youth have played at “NME Club Night” at KOKO in London and many festivals and showcases, such as SXSW (USA), Mondo.NYC (USA), M for Montreal (Canada), The Great Escape (UK), Sziget (Hungary), Positivus (Latvia), Open’er Festival (Poland), Reeperbahn (Germany), Eurosonic (The Netherlands) and others.

 They have toured Germany, Austria, Switzerland, United Kingdom, Poland, Czech Republic, Slovakia and their local region several times.
-Radio personalities like Steve Lamacq (BBC 6 Music), John Kennedy (XFM) and Chris Hawkins (BBC 6 Music) have played tracks from “No Clouds Allowed” on their radio shows.
+Radio personalities like Steve Lamacq (BBC 6 Music), John Kennedy (XFM) and Chris Hawkins (BBC 6 Music) have played the band’s tracks on their radio shows.
 Several songs of Carnival Youth have charted in German and Latvian radio stations.
 Both full length albums have had campaigns on USA and Canada college radios via Planetary Group and “Propeller” charted on CMJ chart 80.